 The implementation and interpretation of this Secondary Plan shall be in accordance with the provisions of the VOP 2010 and the polices of this Plan.
-This Secondary Plan shall be implemented using some or all of the following, as provided for under the Planning Act, and Chapter 10 of VOP 2010:
+This Secondary Plan shall be implemented using some or all of the following, without limitation as provided for under the Planning Act, and Chapter 10 of VOP 2010:

-- the approval of individual draft plans of subdivision/condominium, consents and part lot control exemptions; - ii. the enactment of zoning by-laws; - iii. the use of density and height bonusing provisions; - iv. the execution of Letters of Undertaking and/or registration of site plan agreements; - v. the use of the Holding Symbol "H"; - vi. the dedication of parkland or cash-in-lieu of parkland: - vii. the use of powers and incentives enabled by a Community Improvement Plan; - viii. the use of development agreements registered on title; and - ix. the use of development thresholds which set development to servicing requirements as set out in Section 7.0, Part C of this Plan.
+- The approval of individual draft plans of subdivision/condominium, consents and part lot control exemptions; - The enactment of zoning by-laws; - The use of density and height bonusing provisions; - The execution of Letters of Undertaking and/or registration of site plan agreements; - The use of the Holding Symbol "H"; - The dedication of parkland or cash-in-lieu of parkland; - The use of powers and incentives enabled by a Community Improvement Plan; - The use of development agreements registered on title; and - The use of development thresholds which set development to servicing requirements as set out in Section 7.0.
+Part C of this Plan.